tomas-fryza/avr-course/Labs/01-tools/README.md

 1. Create an account on [GitHub](https://github.com/).

-2. **Optional task:** According to your preferences, choose one of the variants below and prepare the development chain on your own computer.
+2. (Optional) According to your preferences, choose one of the variants below and prepare the development chain on your own computer.

 ### Windows and Atmel Studio 7